writetome51/batch-loader/README.md

     // Useful if you intend to use the batch for pagination.
     // Gets the batch containing `pageNumber` and stores it in `batchContainer.data`,
     // the parameter in the constructor.  batchContainer is a private property here,
-    // so you must access its instance outside of this class in order to manipulate
+    // so you must make its instance accessible outside of this class in order to
-    // the data in the batch.
+    // manipulate the data in the batch.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .